Maria A. Prado, Chaplin, MPA, BA

 BOARD OF DIRECTORS

 We pride ourselves on a rigorous selection process.
 We look for those who have either worked for a similar cause in the past or who genuinely feel emotionally engaged with the PTF's mission.
-Since our board members govern our entire organization, it is important that they have enough experience to make wise choices, but also to be seen by others as credible.
+Since our board members govern our entire organization, it is important that they have sufficient experience to make wise choices and be seen by others as credible.
 They also need to lead by example through respect and inspirational collaboration.

 Vice Chair and Director